 HOW TO MAKE COUNTRY HAM AND POTATO BAKE

 This recipe is great for using up that leftover ham, or any cooked ham.
-With tons of gooey cheese and ham, this dish is at the top of the list for all-time favorites.
+With tons of gooey cheese and tender potatoes, this dish is at the top of our list for favorite leftover ham recipes!

 Get all of your ingredients ready before you start cooking or mixing.
 Grab your leftover ham (while you can) , or any pre-cooked ham and cut the ham into bite-size chunks.
 (For this recipe, I used leftovers from a pre-cooked, spiral sliced smoked Ham).
 Then wash the potatoes and slice them thin.
 Dice the onions, and measure out the butter, milk, cheese, garlic and spices.
 Now you are ready to begin making this deliciousness that will have everyone saying OMG when they taste it (and licking their plates…just kidding).